launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 ## Updates with comments

 You can submit optional comments with `PATCH` changes.
-Currently, the [Update feature flag](doc:update-feature-flag) resource supports comments.
+The [Update feature flag](doc:update-feature-flag) resource supports comments.

 To submit a comment along with a JSON Patch document, use the following format: